Invite Your Teammates

 4. Guest

-A Guest can be a third-party contributor or a client who’s not actively involved in the project execution and is only invited for a one-time contribution, to view specific projects and share some feedback with the team.
+A Guest can be a contractor or teammate who isn’t involved in the project’s daily operations and is only invited for a one-time contribution, to view specific projects and share feedback with the team.

-For guests on any Pro plan, there is also an option to bypass authorization pop-ups.
+For guests on any paid plans (Starter, Advanced, and Enterprise), there is also an option to bypass authorization pop-ups.
 You can change this at any time in the Account settings.

 5. Viewer

-A viewer is someone who’s not actively involved in the project execution but has access to overview the project’s progress.
+Viewer is someone who’s not actively involved in the project execution but has access to an overview of the project’s progress.

-The viewer’s permissions are limited to reviewing tasks only.
+The viewer’s permissions are limited to reviewing tasks and commenting on existing tasks only.

-Users in the Viewer roles do not count against your paid seat quota, so you can invite as many viewers as you like.
+Users in the “Viewer” role do not count against your plan’s user quota (whether you’re on Starter, Advanced, or Enterprise), so you can invite as many viewers as you like.

 Adding users to your account